bryant1410/dotfiles/README.md

 1. Steam may be shown as it failed because it actually is waiting for a user to continue from some GUI.

-2. Run the following to finish the Docker installation:

-    ```bash
-    sudo usermod -aG docker $USER
-    ```

-3. Run the following to finish the Dropbox installation:

-    ```bash
-    ~/.dropbox-dist/dropboxd
-    ```
+2. A Dropbox-related window may appear.
+Follow its steps to finish Dropbox's installation.

-4. Set "JetBrains Mono Regular" as the font for the system Terminal, Sublime, VS Code, and Guake.
+3. Set "JetBrains Mono Regular" as the font for the system Terminal, Sublime, VS Code, and Guake.
 Enable the font ligatures wherever possible.

-5. Enable settings sync in the JetBrains IDEs.
+4. Enable settings sync in the JetBrains IDEs.

-6. Add Guake to the list of Startup Applications.
+5. Add Guake to the list of Startup Applications.

-7. Install and set up Prey:
+6. Install and set up Prey:

     ```bash
     TEMP_DEB=$(mktemp) && wget -O "$TEMP_DEB" 'https://downloads.preyproject.com/prey-client-releases/node-client/1.9.9/prey_1.9.9_amd64.deb' && sudo dpkg --skip-same-version -i "$TEMP_DEB" && rm -f "$TEMP_DEB"
     sudo apt --fix-broken -y install  # Install Prey dependencies.
     ```

-8. Symlink `Pictures` to `Dropbox/Pictures`:
+7. Symlink `Pictures` to `Dropbox/Pictures`:

     ```bash
     rmdir ~/Pictures/
     ln -s Dropbox/Pictures ~/Pictures
     ```

-9. Symlink the Sublime user packages to the ones in `Dropbox/Sublime` (see more in https://stackoverflow.com/a/11399206/1165181):
+8. Symlink the Sublime user packages to the ones in `Dropbox/Sublime` (see more in https://stackoverflow.com/a/11399206/1165181):

     ```bash
     rm -rf ~/.config/sublime-text/Packages/User
     ln -s ~/Dropbox/Sublime/Packages/User ~/.config/sublime-text/Packages/User
     ```

-10. Make Calibre use the library in `Dropbox/Calibre Library`.
+9. Make Calibre use the library in `Dropbox/Calibre Library`.

-11. Log out and log back in for Docker to work without sudo.
+10. Log out and log back in for Docker to work without sudo.

-12. Set up the local bashrc and netrc file:
+11. Set up the local bashrc and netrc file:

     ```bash
     ln -s ~/Dropbox/.bashrc.local
     ln -s ~/Dropbox/.netrc
     ```

-13. Set up an echo cancellation mic:
+12. Set up an echo cancellation mic:

     ```bash
     cat <<EOF | sudo tee -a /etc/pulse/default.pa